f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab7/lab7.rst

 4. Click **Save** ⇒ **Save version**

-After saving the scanner we find outselves in the **Playground** area.
-Here we can directly test all customer scanner against different text patterns.
+After saving the scanner we find ourselves in the **Playground** area.
+Here we can directly test all custom scanners against different text patterns.

-1. Enable the **Test** in for the **Internal IPs** scanner in the right side of the page.
+1. Enable **Test** for the **Internal IPs** scanner on the right-hand side of the page.

-2. In the message input part of the **Playground** enter the bellow text.
+2. In the message input area of the **Playground** enter the below text.

    .. code-block:: none

-      To access the to the admin site is https://192.168.0.1/admin .
+      To access the admin site, use https://192.168.0.1/admin.

-3. The previous message got blocked, change the IP to something public like 112.44.223.44 and the message will not get blocked.
+3. The previous message was blocked.
+Change the IP to something public like 112.44.223.44 and the message will not be blocked.